gdlc/STAT_COMP/HW1_SIMULATION_RVs.md

 2.2.
 Present a density plot of y, overlap over it a density plot of a normally distributed RV with mean equal to 0 and variance equalt to var(y).
 What differences do you see?

+2.3.
+Repat 2.1 and 2.2 with df=100.
+Compare your results with those obtained with df=4.

 #### 3. Composition Sampling in the Multivariate Normal (MVN) distribution.